pudly/schmopera-hugo/content/articles/in-review-simone-piazzola-at-wigmore-hall.md

 date = "2016-11-02T12:55:00+00:00"
 lastmod = "2016-11-02T16:05:00+00:00"
 publishDate = "2016-11-02T15:47:00+00:00"
-slug = "in-review-simone-piazzola-at-wigmore-hall"
-title = "In review: Simone Piazzola at Wigmore Hall"
+short_description = "The pair paid homage to their Italian roots with a programme of Donizetti, Verdi, Mozart, and songs by Paolo Tosti.
+In fact, the Tosti songs that Piazzola and Vaccaro chose were first performed in London - and did you know: Tosti taught at the Royal Academy of Music, became a British citizen in 1906, and was knighted by King Edward VII in 1908?" slug = "in-review-simone-piazzola-at-wigmore-hall" title = "In review: Simone Piazzola at Wigmore Hall"
 +++